GAF machine

 Jim Ryan believes that "cloud technology will become a meaningful component of how gamers access games between 2025 and 2035".

-Project Q's remote play has its place, but SIE didn’t acquire Gaikai and buy OnLive's choicest patents only for remote play to be its sole purpose.
+Remote Play has its place, but SIE didn't acquire Gaikai and buy OnLive's best patents simply for Remote Play to be Project Q's sole purpose.

-2006 -- Kutaragi files two patent applications.
-The first is for a remote play controller, the second is for using the controller as a lift-to-wake universal remote.
-Gaming on the controller was limited to Remote Play, accessing games hosted on a server and downloadable mini-games (e.g., PS Minis and probably PS Mobile games) playable from internal storage.
-In all likelihood, this remote play controller was his PSP successor; but it was shelved with the DualShock dock and ultimately abandoned in favor of its derivative, the PS Vita and alternative, the Xperia Play.
+2006 -- Ken Kutaragi files two patent applications.
+The first is for a PSP successor in the form of a remote play controller, the second is for using the controller as a lift-to-wake universal remote.
+Gaming on the controller is limited to Remote Play, accessing games hosted on a server and downloadable mini-games (e.g., PS Minis and PS Mobile for Android games) playable from internal storage.
+It was eventually shelved along with the DualShock dock and ultimately abandoned in favor of its derivative, the PS Vita and alternative, the Xperia Play.

 2014 -- Gaikai's David Perry is interviewed: